cyantis/best_music/README.md

 # Best Music

 _Best Music_ is a CLI app that returns Pitchfork.com's _Best New Albums_ in realtime.
-It also allows easy browsability by genre and score and provides a brief album description and link to the full review online.
+It allows easy browsability by genre and score and provides a brief album description and link to the full review online.

 ## Installation